 The benefits of good partners and good planning

 By planning your full transition away from the mainframe, you can track and protect essential business logic as you move from step to step.
 You can also apply the savings from each step of the journey to fund the next one.
-To maximize benefits and minimize risk, you should partner with a service provider that can:
+To maximize benefits and minimize risk, you should partner with a service provider that can deliver the following benefits.

 1. Modernize apps to unlock immediate and long-term value enhancements